Find Affordable College Courses

 $11,166 Average Tuition & Fees

-A rank of #2 on this year’s list means University of Kansas is a great value for history students.
-Located in the city of Lawrence, KU is a public school with a very large student population.
+The excellent programs at University of Kansas helped the school earn the #2 place on this year’s ranking of the best history schools in Kansas.
+Located in the city of Lawrence, KU is a public school with a fairly large student population.

 In-state tuition fees for undergraduate students at KU are $11,166 per year.
 After completing their degree, history graduates from KU carry an average student debtload of $26,750.